-1.1 No. Objective #4.
+1.1.4 Objective #4.
 Improve service delivery through innovation

-This prove aims at increasing the productivity and efficiency through innovations to meet to changing client needs.
+This objective aims at increasing the productivity and efficiency through innovations to meet the changing client needs.
 It will involve developing an Innovation framework and policy to guide innovation accelerator programmes between the Authority and the community including higher institutions of learning.